Will Reconstruction Using My Own Abdominal Tissue Affect My Abdominal Muscles and Posture?

 Muscle-Sparing Alternatives to TRAM Flap

-Connecticut women who want to use their abdominal tissue for breast reconstruction, but also desire to keep their abdominal muscles intact, have two muscle-sparing procedures to choose from – DIEP flap and SIEA flap.
+Houston women who want to use their abdominal tissue for breast reconstruction, but also desire to keep their abdominal muscles intact, have two muscle-sparing procedures to choose from – DIEP flap and SIEA flap.

 DIEP flap stands for deep inferior epigastric perforator artery, which runs through your abdomen.
 With a DIEP flap, no muscles are cut, and instead skin, fat and blood vessels are cut from your lower abdominal wall, then used to reconstruct your breast.
 With a SIEA flap, which gets its name from the superficial inferior epigastric artery, skin, fat and blood vessels are cut from a different portion of your lower abdomen.
 Both DIEP flap and SIEA flap procedures require microsurgery to reconstruct the breasts, a surgical technique that isn’t as commonly known as the techniques used to perform a TRAM flap, thus making DIEP flaps and SIEA flaps less common.
-However, both Dr. Fusi & Dr. Craig are skilled in DIEP flap and SIEA flap procedures and are proud to offer them to Connecticut breast reconstruction patients.
+However, both Dr. Fusi & Dr. Craig are skilled in DIEP flap and SIEA flap procedures and are proud to offer them to Houston breast reconstruction patients.
 Due to the ability to spare muscle, this is the preferred method of reconstruction for Dr. Craig and Dr. Fusi.

 How Do I Know Which Flap Surgery is Right for Me?